40 of the Top Christmas Gifts Over the Years!

 16.)
 1977 – Star Wars Figurines

 Star Wars action figures were based on the original characters from the movie trilogy.
-In 1977 they were produced and sold.
-Up until around 1985 more than 300 million Star Wars action figures were sold.
-In 1995 new Star Wars action figures were produced.
-There is so much Star Wars merchandise sold now from movies, television shows, clothing and other toys.
+In 1977, they were produced and sold.
+Up until around 1985, more than 300 million Star Wars action figures were sold.
+In 1995, new Star Wars action figures were made.
+So much Star Wars merchandise is sold now, from movies and television shows to clothing and toys.

 17.)
 1977 Atari